better-internet/radworks-grants/docs/org_design/grants_org_design.md

 ## Communication

-The most up-to-date information on the management of the RGP Org can be found in [our repo here](https://github.com/radicle-dev/radicle-grants).
+The most up-to-date information on the management of the _Radicle Grants Org_ can be found in [our repo here](https://github.com/radicle-dev/radicle-grants).

 For miscellaneous questions and comments, anyone can reach out on our [Discord here in **Grants - 💬# general**](https://discord.gg/2mN3fys8vZ).